alan-turing-institute/environmental-ds-book/.github/ISSUE_TEMPLATE/review-template.md

 The quality of the proposed contribution can be assessed through scientific, technical and code criteria.

-The reviewer guidelines are available here: <change-URL>.
+The reviewer guidelines are available here: https://edsbook.org/publishing/guidelines/guidelines-reviewers.html.
 Any questions/concerns please let [EDITOR GITHUB HANDLE] know.

 ## Review checklist for [REVIEWER GITHUB HANDLE]